Statement for each Exhibition:

 Beaucage notes that these theories are alive or active when a person is trying to figure out what they are looking at, as when the viewer fabricates stories about the characters and finds the characters to be simpatico, they (you, the viewer) empathize and make up meaning from abstraction.
 "That is where these theories brake down into a process -- 'trace', making the image; 'presence', a sense of a person being the character... then the viewer discovers a 'being with', the viewer is with the character and some characters are in groups; therefore, the viewer projects himself into that group in 'empathy'.
 The whole exhibition becomes a social space, a scene that you look at and that you can put yourself in."
 In this respect, Sequencer-Spectrum-Reverb explores the concept of relationship as the waveform through different degrees of definition of abstraction and figuration.

 Beaucage’s Skipper paintings invites you to follow a young swashbucklers couple in a topside adventure.
-Petula is a sailor, she sold all her belongings and now navigates the big salty.
-Her sea legs took her to the South Pacific.
-A femme of high spirits, she enjoys great conversations with aged tequila in her sailboat boudoir.
-She loves to be top free on the island, surrounding herself with quiet plants.
-She spends most of her time talking with her lover and shipmate; a philosopher from Denmark called Gudbjorn, she calls him Gud for short.
+Petula is a sailor, she sold all her belongings in New York and now navigates the South Pacific with her lover and shipmate; a philosopher from Denmark called Gudbjorn.
+He is a scholar and an activist.
+His most famous publications are: How To Give Up Oil For Electric Cars, How to Stop Polar Caps from Melting and How to create Justice and Equality for Everyone.
 Gud loves cutting wood.
-Making wood ornaments and thinking about how the worlds populations is exponentially growing.
+Making wood ornaments while thinking about how the worlds populations is exponentially growing.
 What will happen to the food production in Micronesia he wonders; Gud wonders a lot and then he writes books with solutions about it; from his own experience on the ground.
+A femme of high spirits, Petula enjoys great conversations with aged tequila in her sailboat boudoir.
+She loves to be top free on the island, surrounding herself with quiet plants.
 Every afternoon Petula swims.
 Gud takes pictures of Petula day and night.
 They plumb the depths together.

-Chill Bivouac Rhymes 2015, CB1 Gallery, Los Angeles
+Chill Bivouac Rhymes 2015, Solo Exhibition, CB1 Gallery, Los Angeles

 Beaucage’s Chill Bivouac Rhymes paintings and mix media exhibition invites you to follow a small group of teens at a rave concert.
 A young Bolshoi ballerina; Ekaterina becomes a rave bunny and escapes her Russian lover to venture in cutting shapes with a young surfer from Bora Bora.